James Craig (police chief): Other matters

+Political campaigns

 2022 Michigan gubernatorial election

 In May 2021, it was reported Craig would be announcing his retirement from the Detroit police.
 He had previously met with Arizona Governor Doug Ducey, chair of the Republican Governors Association, and other Republican officials in talks about a potential run for governor of Michigan in 2022 against Democratic incumbent Gretchen Whitmer.
 On June 1, 2021, Craig retired after 44 years of service in law enforcement.
-He announced his campaign on a July 2021 appearance on Tucker Carlson Tonight.

 On September 14, 2021, Craig attempted to announce his bid for Governor on Belle Isle, but was unable to be heard due to the presence of protestors who surrounded him on the podium, chanting "No justice, no peace, James Craig is still police."
 He later made his official announcement atop a former General Motors building in Detroit.
+Craig was initially regarded to be the front-runner for the Republican nomination, receiving strong support among the state's Republican establishment (even receiving maximum individual contributions to his campaign committee from the state's two most-recent Republican governors: Rick Snyder and John Engler).
+He was also seen as having the advantage of being the only contender with large name recognition among a large field of Republican hopefuls.

-During his gubernatorial campaign, Craig sought the endorsement of Donald Trump, and refused to express any view on Trump's claim that the 2020 presidential election was "stolen" from him.
+During his campaign, Craig unsuccessfully sought the endorsement of Donald Trump, and declined to comment on Trump's claim that the 2020 presidential election was "stolen" from him.
+Meshawn Maddock (co-chair-elect of the Michigan Republican Party) brought Craig to visit Trump at Mar-a-Lago in mid-2021 in an effort to earn his favor.
+Craig, however, was passed-over by Trump for an endorsement.

+In October 2021, Craig faced criticism after reporting revealed that he was never certified as a police officer in Michigan while serving as Detroit Police Chief.
+Craig had promised to complete the certification process when he took the position in 2013 but never did so during his eight years as chief.

 In May 2022, amid questions over the legitimacy of some signatures on his nominating petitions, Craig acknowledged possible fraud by signature gatherers.
 State election officials ruled that Craig, alongside four other Republican primary candidates, had failed to submit enough valid signatures to appear on the ballot, thus rendering him ineligible to compete for the party nomination.
-Craig filed a lawsuit in a bid to get on the primary ballot, but the suit was rejected by the Michigan Court of Claims.Arpan Lobo & Clara Hendrickson, James Craig loses bid to appear on primary ballot after Michigan court denies appeal, Detroit Free Press (June 2, 2022).
-Craig then launched a write-in campaign for the Republican primary nomination.Paul Egan, Former Detroit Police Chief James Craig to launch write-in campaign for Michigan governor, Detroit Free Press (June 10, 2022).
+Craig filed a lawsuit in a bid to get on the primary ballot, but the suit was rejected by the Michigan Court of Claims.Ed White, Ex-Detroit top cop loses bid to get on ballot for governor, Associated Press (June 2, 2022).
+Craig then launched a write-in campaign for the Republican primary nomination, but wasn't able to garner more than 2.1% of the vote with the effort.